JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/additional_minor_features.md

 [`PairedBraceMatcher`](upsource:///platform/analysis-api/src/com/intellij/lang/PairedBraceMatcher.java)
 Returns an array of brace pairs ([`BracePair`](upsource:///platform/analysis-api/src/com/intellij/lang/BracePair.java)) specifying the characters for the opening and closing braces and the lexer token types for these characters.
 (In principle, it is possible to return multi-character tokens, like "begin" and "end", as the start and end tokens of a brace pair.
-The IDE will match such braces, but the highlighting for such braces will not be fully correct.)
+The IDE will match such braces, but the highlighting for such braces will not be entirely correct.)

 Certain types of braces can be marked as structural.
-Structural braces have higher priority than regular braces: they are matched with each other even if there are unmatched braces of other types between them.
+Structural braces have higher priority than regular braces: they are matched with each other even if there are unmatched braces of different types between them.
 An opening non-structural brace is not matched with a closing one if one of them is inside a pair of matched structural braces and another is outside.

 ### Comment Code
 EP: `com.intellij.lang.commenter`

-[`Commenter`](upsource:///platform/core-api/src/com/intellij/lang/Commenter.java) returns the prefix for the line comment, and the prefix and suffix for the block comment, if supported by the language.
+[`Commenter`](upsource:///platform/core-api/src/com/intellij/lang/Commenter.java) returns the prefix for the line comment, and the prefix and suffix for the block comment if supported by the language.

 - [`Commenter`](upsource:///plugins/properties/properties-psi-impl/src/com/intellij/lang/properties/PropertiesCommenter.java) for [Properties language plugin](upsource:///plugins/properties/)
 - [Custom Language Support Tutorial: Commenter](/tutorials/custom_language_support/commenter.md)